TheSkyentist/GELATO/README.md

 5. The full set of bootstrapped parameters is then saved to disk.
 Finally, a figure of the final fit is produced and saved.
 There exists a convinience function for finding the median values of each spectrum model fit and collecting them into one final table.

+6. The median of each parameter is then found for each object, and the results from each object are then joined into one final results file.

 Parameter File
 -------------